izzypt/Philosophers/README.md

 # Core concepts

 - <ins>***What is a Thread?***</ins>

+To talk about thread, we must also be familiar with processes (In case, you're not, check out [this link](https://www.codequoi.com/en/creating-and-killing-child-processes-in-c/) by another 42 student)
   - A thread is a basic unit of execution of any process.
   - A program comprises many processes and all the processes comprise much simpler units known as threads.
   - So, the thread can be referred to as the basic unit of a process or it is the simpler unit that tother makes the CPU utilization